roh-ann23/Emoji-Guessing-Game/README.md

 This combination of a timer and score tracking adds excitement and urgency to the gameplay, enhancing the overall experience for players.

 ## Technologies Used

-- HTML5
-- CSS3
-- JAVASCRIPT
+This project makes use of the following technologies:

+- HTML: Used for structuring the web page.
+- CSS: Used for styling and layout.
+- JavaScript: Used for implementing dynamic behavior and functionality.